Compensating random transition-detection blackouts in Markov networks

-where $a_l,b_l,c_l,d_{lm}$ are real.
-In both cases, the post-modification allows us to determine the estimator $\eprTUR$ for all sets $\alletas$, where $0\leq \eta_I \leq\etastar{I}$ for each pair of transitions $I_+,I_-$.
-After determining its constants by analyzing its graph in suitable limits or by fitting its functional form, we obtain the value of $\eprTUR$ for any set $\alletas$ including the ones with $\etastar{I} \leq\eta_I \leq 1$ for all $I$.
+where \re{$a_I,b_I,c_I,d_{IJ}$} are real \re{and $I<J$ means that each unordered pair $IJ$ contributes one term}.
+In both cases, the post-modification allows us to determine the estimator $\eprTUR$ for \re{all $\alletas$}, where $0\leq \eta_I \leq\etastar{I}$ for each pair of transitions $I_+,I_-$.
+After determining its constants\re{, i.e., the $a_{(I)},b_{(I)}(,c_{I}$ and $d_{IJ})$, by fitting its functional form \eqref{res:TUR} or \eqref{res:TUR_multiple}, or the $\eta$-dependence of the contributing cumulants, to the data, as described in \hyperref[sec:appFitting]{End Matter}}, we \re{can} obtain the value of $\eprTUR$ for \re{any $\alletas$} including the ones with $\etastar{I} \leq\eta_I \leq 1$ for all $I$.
 Notably, we are therefore able to get $\eprTUR$ as if we were able to register all transitions along observable transitions without blackouts, which we illustrate in \Cref{fig:eprEstimators_TUR_MTUR}\,(a).

 The MTUR, which yields a tighter bound on $\eprM$ than the TUR for a linear combination of observed currents by accounting for covariances \cite{dech18}, is still valid in our setup and can be analyzed analogously.
-For two pairs of observable transitions $I,\tilde{I}$ and $J,\tilde{J}$ with $\eta_I$ and $\eta_J$, the explicit expression for $\eprMTUR$ as a function of $\boldsymbol{\eta}$ becomes
+For two pairs of observable transitions $I_+,I_-$ and $J_+,J_-$ with $\eta_I$ and $\eta_J$, the explicit expression for $\eprMTUR$ as a function of $\boldsymbol{\eta}$ becomes

-with real constants $a_l,\ l\in\{1,2,...,6\}$.
+with real constants $a_l,\ l\in\{1,2,...,6\}$ \re{as detailed in \hyperref[sec:appendix]{End Matter}}.
 As for the TUR, after obtaining these constants from a fit, we can extend this estimator to get its value for $\alletas=\{1,1,\dots\}$ as if we were able to detect all jumps along observable transitions.
 We illustrate the estimator \eqref{res:MTUR_twoLinks} for a 4-state network in \Cref{fig:eprEstimators_TUR_MTUR}\,(b).

 Finally, in addition to the TURs, using waiting-time distributions obtained from our post-modification yields the entropy estimator

 that follows from the one derived in Refs. \cite{vdm22,haru22} for complete blackout-free observations of Markov networks with only one pair of transitions between two adjacent states and with the tilde indicating the reversed transition.
 The estimator \eqref{res:eprEstimator_WTD} constitutes a non-trivial lower bound of $\eprM$ that depends on the full set $\alletas$ in a complex manner that includes infinite sums as the $\wtdpsips{I_r}{J_s}{t}$ do.
 For an example, we show $\eprSM$, which we have determined analytically and from a numerically simulated trajectory, in \Cref{fig:eprEstimators_TUR_MTUR}\,(a).